How to make a patch on an embroidery machine

 If you need to make a patch from an existing embroidery design, you will need to combine the embroidery design with an appliqué design of a simple shape that encompasses the embroidery design.
 A simple circle or square with rounded corners can work as the overall shape of your patch.
 You will just need to stitch out the shape appliqué first, then stitch the embroidery design on top.
 Check out how I created a patch embroidery file from an embroidery design.

-If you get a patch request based on a preexisting appliqué design stitched out as a patch, you don’t need to take any extra steps in setting up the file.
-If you follow my instructions, you can simply stitch out the appliqué design as a patch.
+If you get a patch request based on a preexisting appliqué design, you don’t need to take any extra steps in setting up the file.
+If you follow my instructions (below), you can simply stitch out the appliqué design as a patch.

 Supplies needed to make a patch with your embroidery machine

 - Appliqué design file (or combined file as described above)

 - Background fabric of patch (as large as the patch).
 Typically a thicker twill or a denim works well for a patch.
 You can use thinner material but you will likely want to fuse on a couple of layers of interfacing to give it more body.